Education Studies (EDUC)

 EDUC 309.
 Planning for Teaching and Learning.
 4.

-Candidates practice instructional planning which includes UDL and differentiation as well as general, research ?based best practices in instruction; assessment and evaluation strategies and theories and apply these in all elementary content areas.
+Candidates practice instructional planning which includes Universal Design for Learning (UDL) and differentiation as well as general, research-based best practices in instruction; assessment and evaluation strategies and theories and apply these in all elementary content areas.
 Corequisites: EDUC 307, 308, and clinical internship.
-Fulfills the reflection seminar II requirement for the CQ.
+Fulfills the Junior Seminar requirement for the Integrative Experience.

 EDUC 312.
 Seminar in the Processes of Secondary and K-12 Teaching.
 4.

 Study of school structures and curricula; study and practice of methodologies in appropriate to specialty areas and to integrated curricula.
 A focus on instructional planning, pedagogy and assessment.
 Candidates focus on planning, instruction and assessment in accordance with the expectations of edTPA and State Standards, which includes identifying and supporting students with special needs, integration of technology and differentiation.
-Corequisite: EDUC 313 or instructor permission.
+Corequisite: EDUC 313.

 EDUC 313.
 Seminar in the Processes of Secondary and K-12 Teaching: Theory into Practice.
 4.

-Students observe, analyze, and practice skills and knowledge of research-based planning, instruction and assessment in a 50 hour clinical internship under the supervision of a clinical educator and field supervisor in a partner school.
+Students observe, analyze, and practice skills and knowledge of research-based planning, instruction and assessment in a 50-hour clinical internship under the supervision of a clinical educator and field supervisor in a partner school.
 Emphasis is placed on expanding professional knowledge and skills required of educators and the expectations for student performance based on State and local standards.
-Corequisite: EDUC 312.
+Corequisite: EDUC 312; 50 hour clinical internship, access to reliable transportation.

 EDUC 360.
 Independent Study.
 1-8.